Florent Manaudou

 Florent Manaudou ([flɔʁɑ̃ manodu]; born 12 November 1990) is a French competitive swimmer, an Olympic champion of the 50-meter freestyle at the 2012 London Olympics, and the younger brother of Laure Manaudou, a 2004 Olympic gold medalist in swimming.
-He currently holds the world record in the 50-meter backstroke (short course).
 He competes for the Energy Standard Swim Club in the International Swimming League.

 Personal life

 Manaudou is the son of a French father and a Dutch mother.
-He first began swimming under the direction of his older brother, and later joined the swimming club of Marseilles, France.
-In 2007, he was the Junior Champion of France of the 50-meter freestyle event.
+He first began swimming under the direction of his older brother, Nicolas, and later joined the swimming club of Marseilles, France.
+In 2007, he was the French junior champion in the 50-meter freestyle event.
 In 2009, he joined the French Army and is currently in an artillery regiment.
-In 2022, he left the CN Marseille swim club and joined CN Antibes.
+In 2022, Manaudou transitioned to competing for CN Antibes after formerly swimming only for the CN Marseille (CNM) swim club.
+As of 2023, he continues to compete for CN Marseille in contests such as the Belgian Open Swimming Championships.

-He and his sister Laure are the first siblings to both win Olympic gold medals in swimming.
+He and his sister, Laure, are the first siblings to both win Olympic gold medals in swimming.

-Manaudou was awarded the Knight of the French National Order of the Légion d'Honneur for his "eminent merits" in swimming for his performance in 2012.
+For his performance in 2012, Manaudou was awarded the Knight of the French National Order of the Légion d'Honneur in recognition of his "eminent merits" in swimming.

-In September 2021, Manaudou announced his engagement to his girlfriend of over a year and a half, Danish swimmer and Olympic gold medalist Pernille Blume.
-The following month Manaudou was present in the audience to support his fiancée Pernille Blume as she competed on Vild med dans.
+In September 2021, Manaudou announced his engagement to his then-girlfriend, Danish swimmer and Olympic gold medalist Pernille Blume.
+The following month, Manaudou was present in the audience to support Blume as she competed in the dancing competition Vild med dans.
+Manaudou and Blume are no longer together, their relationship ending sometime before June 2024.